Frequently asked questions

 It's important to note that packages installed this way aren't available to the Dask workers.
 See our Dask tutorial for more information.

-Regular Nebari users do not have write permissions to modify the .bashrc file.
+.
+Therefore, end users do not have write permissions to modify this file.
+However, by default Nebari will source .bash_profile

 What if I can't see the active conda environment in the terminal?